cyring/CoreFreq/README.md

 :hash:`insmod corefreqk.ko RDPMC_Enable=1`

-* Q: How to solely control the OSPM or the HWP Performance P-States ?
+* Q: How to solely control the P-States or the HWP Performance States ?

   A: Without the Kernel `cpufreq` framework (aka `CONFIG_CPU_FREQ`), _CoreFreq_ will take the full control over P-States.
   This allow the User to select a _capped_ frequency from the UI, either per Core, either for the whole Processor.